 Certainly educators need to listen to those in the real world for direction.
 There isn't enough of that, really.
 At the same time, education, as many educators know or should know, can't provide answers for all segments of business and society.
 There are excellent ways for colleges and universities to work with small business and its representative associations.
-Some colleges hold regional seminars, others have small business institutes and productivity centers where students, faculty, researchers, proprietors and their personnel meet and exchange ideas employers will have a continuous roster of prospects.
+Some colleges hold regional seminars, others have small business institutes and productivity centers where students, faculty, researchers, proprietors and their personnel meet and exchange ideas.